Last updated on May 22, 2021

 Elsie told anyone who would listen that I was her cousin.
-She was quite proud of me!
+She was actually quite proud of me! 😀

 Lieutenant Colonel Ralph was the son Elsie adored and threatened all staff with.
 None of us had ever seen or spoken to a Ralph, so assumed he was as fake as the Sonia Henie story.
 We’d simply nod or say okay when she yelled “he’ll throw you in the brig!”

 But the day a 6’4″ tall man came to visit Elsie more than a few jaws dropped to the floor.
 He was middle-aged, bald, and stern-looking.
 And was dressed in an immaculate Lieutenant Colonel uniform!

 As Elsie beamed, I realized the jig was up.
-Either I was gonna get fired or sent to the brig or both for letting her think I was her cousin, but for Elsie’s sake–because I didn’t want her to feel tricked–I had to talk to “cousin Ralph” so he wouldn’t blow it.
+Either I was gonna get fired or sent to the brig or both for letting her think I was her cousin, but for Elsie’s sake–because I didn’t want her to feel tricked or lied to–I had to talk to “cousin Ralph” so he wouldn’t blow it.

 I quietly explained that Elsie would let me help her with showers and toileting and eating because I was her long-lost cousin from the Big Apple.
 Lucky for me, the guy had a wonderful sense of humor and could see how excited his mom was to tell him I’d come home.
 He was awesome–welcomed me back from NYC with a big bear hug!

 Was I dishonest with Elsie?
 Yes.
 But did I fib to hurt her?
 No. I calmed her and made her laugh, I went to her reality.
 We connected and bonded.
 She never knew my name, but recognized me as a safe person.
 And I truly loved her.
 She felt that.

 Elsie seemed happy when we were together despite her discomfort, depression, anger, confusion, and paranoia.
 I have to believe I did what was best at the time.
 I’ll never know for sure.
 But the words that came out of my mouth that morning worked for us.